amineNouabi/arm-stabilizer/README.md

 - `MPUSensor`: A class that encapsulates the MPU sensor readings and configuration using `I2CInterface` and filtering.
 - `I2CInterface`: A class that encapsulates the I2C communication with the MPU sensor.
 - `MotorsController`: A class that encapsulates the motor control logic and the PID controller.
+- `PIDController`: A class that encapsulates the PID controller logic.

+### Web

+For more details, see the [web directory README](web/README.md).

+#### Server

+The server communicates with the microcontroller through a serial port and emits data through websockets to the dashboard.
+The server is built using Node.js and Socket.io.

-### Dashboard
+#### Dashboard

 The dashboard is a web application that displays data from the microcontroller in real-time.
-The dashboard is built using Chart.js.

-### Server

-The server communicates with the microcontroller and emits data to the dashboard.
-The server is built using Node.js and Socket.io.
+The dashboard is built using am5Charts and Socket.io.

 ## Authors

 - [Ahmed Amine Nouabi](https://github.com/amineNouabi)
-- [Soufiane Finiix]